mszinte/amblyo_prf/README.md

 ## To do
 ---
-- [ ] send data to Adrien
-- [ ] Read back master thesis, comments of Silver and think of analysis to redo
-- [ ] Discuss with Adrien of poster
 - [ ] copy source data in amblyo_prf and get rid of stereo_prf

 ## Data analysis